pkivolowitz/CSC4730-Fall-2023/projects/p7/README.md

 * The non-code-submitting partner must submit a text file “partner.txt” that states who the partners are.

-* Failure to list partners correctly as described above removes 5 points from your grade.
+* **Failure to list partners correctly as described above removes 5 points from your grade.**

+  "Stupid Professor, this seems like a stupid and unnecessary requirement that I will ignore."
+Someday you will join a team.
+The team may have requirements that seem stupid to you.
+Violation of the requirement can result in a poor performance review.

+  No raise for you.

+  Or, "They're (i.e. you are) just not fitting into our team culture."

+  No job for you.

 ## Grading